Invoice Factoring: Best Companies & More Information

 Factoring companies may also charge application or funding fees, background check fees, monthly processing fees, invoice submission fees, or ACH or wire transfer charges.
 Be sure to ask your factoring company for a full list of services and fees before making your selection.

-In addition to service fees, some invoice financing companies may also charge penalties for terminating a contract before its end date.
+In addition to service fees, some invoice factoring companies may also charge penalties for terminating a contract before its end date.
 There may also be penalties charged when the factoring company is unable to collect on a specific invoice from the customer.
 Penalties range wildly from one factoring company to the next, so it is necessary to understand what your responsibilities are as a business using factoring services.

 Most factoring companies will have a business sign a contract when using accounts receivable financing.
 Contracts also vary from company to company, but be sure to look at the term of the contract, the fees involved in using the service, and any penalties that may be due back to the factoring company should you end the contract early.
 Base your decision on your specific business need for financing.